CLOSE MENU

 • Provides complimentary access to and facilitate the use of a quality improvement learning platform, which employs quality indicators appropriate for home-based primary care patients and allows practices to benchmark their performance.

-Practices will work together to pose and collectively answer important health care questions related to the field of home-based primary care and apply their findings to their work in the Learning Network.
+After the kick-off sessions, the Learning Network will facilitate a series of monthly virtual interactive workshops and provide technical assistance, and access to quality improvement tools.
+During these workshops, practices will work together to pose and collectively answer important health care questions related to the field of home-based primary care and apply their findings to their work in the Learning Network.

 Benefits of Participation: